 Despite its necessity, a challenge that businesses often face is how to measure the ecological pillar.
 Under the ‘Profit’ pillar which can be calculated in numbers, the Ecological Pillar cannot be reflected in income statements.
 It is also not always possible to quantify the waste generated or the CO2 emission, land reclamation, and other externalities which could be consequences of the company’s activities.

 One quick solution to this, however, could be benchmarking.
 It is a fruitful process of understanding, identifying, and analyzing the practices which the company takes over for sustainable development.
 It is beneficial in comparing the company’s environmental performance against certain standards of measure, such as whether the company has reduced waste generation or if they have become energy efficient.
-In the case of a transport and logistic company the benchmarking might help them gauge fuel spending or consumption of electricity.
+In the case of a transport and logistics company, the benchmarking might help them gauge fuel spending or consumption of electricity.
 Benchmarking may differ across industries but it is a standard process of comparison through which companies can set their sustainable goals.

 Our latest business simulation game, The Triple Connection, engages its participants in implementing a sustainable strategy for a virtual chocolate milk manufacturer.
 The Triple Connection finds its roots in the cacao industry and follows the path to create maximum value in its sustainable value chain.
 This kind of value creation requires multiple high-level roles to align on the concept of the 3Ps: People, Planet, Prosperity!